-Sulfate-reducing bacteria (SRB) can enhance the uptake of silver-containing nanoparticles in a wetland plant
+Sulfate-reducing bacteria (SRB) can enhance the uptake of silver-containing nanoparticles by a wetland plant†

-The presence of sulfate-reducing bacteria (SRB) can reduce the bioavailability of toxic metal ions (e.g., Ag+) to plants via mediating the formation of metal sulfide precipitates; it remains largely elusive if SRB can also affect the phytouptake of metal nanoparticles (e.g., Ag0-NPs) however.
+The presence of sulfate-reducing bacteria (SRB) can reduce the bioavailability of toxic metal ions (e.g., Ag+) to plants via mediating the formation of metal sulfide precipitates; however, it remains largely elusive if SRB can also affect the phyto-uptake of metal nanoparticles (e.g., Ag0-NPs).
 In the current study, the bioavailability of Ag0-NPs to a model wetland plant, Scirpus triqueter, was investigated in the presence/absence of SRB.
-Comparative experiments were conducted using 0.01–10 mg/L Ag0-NPs and silver ions.
+Comparative experiments were conducted using 0.01–10 mg L−1 Ag0-NPs and silver ions.
 In addition to quantifying the total dissolved Ag concentrations, we analyzed the average sizes and particle concentrations of Ag-containing NPs (Ag-NPs) in plant tissues, including both roots and stems, after the designated treatments.
 The results show that although the presence of SRB can reduce the uptake of total Ag by 37% during the exposure of the plant to Ag ions, it can significantly enhance the uptake of total Ag during exposure of the plant to Ag0-NPs, likely by transforming Ag0-NPs into Ag-sulfide NPs with smaller particle sizes.
 Transmission electron microscopy data revealed that biogenic secondary Ag-sulfide particles smaller than 10 nm in size form in the vicinity of pristine Ag0-NPs.
 These NPs are likely generated from the parent Ag0-NPs via a dissolution–diffusion–sulfidation process.
-Moreover, the phytouptake of Ag0-NPs of various sizes (i.e., 20, 40 and 80 nm) in the presence/absence of SRB also confirmed a size-dependent pattern, with more silver identified in the plants in exposure to smaller Ag-NPs.
+Moreover, the phyto-uptake of Ag0-NPs of various sizes (i.e., 20, 40 and 80 nm) in the presence/absence of SRB also confirmed a size dependent pattern, with more silver identified in the plant exposed to smaller Ag-NPs.
 The combined results suggest that the enhanced bioavailability of Ag-NPs to Scirpus triqueter in the presence of SRB is mainly attributed to the formation of secondary biogenic NPs with minute size.
-This result points to the importance of the complex, coupled interactions between aqueous solutions, bacteria, plants, and labile NPs.
+This result points to the importance of complex, coupled interactions between aqueous solutions, bacteria, plants, and labile NPs.